Real-time assurance is here. Is your capital project organization ready?

 Real-time assurance: an example

 Currently, an employee completing a task might send an email to his boss, with a comprehensive report attached.
 The boss then opens her spreadsheet and marks the task complete, and shares the news (and perhaps the report) with others, again via email.
 The report must then be filed, and perhaps even printed on paper to be distributed or stored.
 Later, during the assurance process, all of this information must be collected and forwarded to assurance teams for review.

 In an organization practicing real-time assurance, the employee would complete his task by opening the company’s capital project management platform and locating the task that has been assigned to him, much like you might open your email program and find an email that has been sent to you.
 He would open that task, build his report, update the task file with any relevant comments, and mark it complete.
 Everyone with the appropriate permissions will immediately be able to see that the task is complete, access the report, read the comments, and provide feedback.
 Critically, the completion of the task and the quality of the work will move the bar on all relevant timelines and quality progress charts that have been set up in the software, providing real-time assurance.

 In purpose-built software the entire process is customizable, from the timelines and milestones to permissions and accessibility, and beyond.

-It is much like the Project Definition Rating Index, or PDRI, which most organizations use in the front-end planning process to measure and benchmark scope definition, leading to more precise cost estimate and better risk assessment.
+It is much like the Project Definition Rating Index, or PDRI, which most organizations use in the front-end planning process to measure and benchmark scope definition, leading to more precise cost estimates and better risk assessment.
 The critical difference with real-time assurance is that it functions continuously, and throughout the entire project lifecycle.
-This level of project visibility is unrivalled and will have powerful implications for risk management, decision-making and competitiveness.
+This level of project visibility is unrivaled and will have powerful implications for risk management, decision-making, and competitiveness.